dschartman/resume-productivity-tools/README.md

 We are committed to enhancing this tool and welcome feedback and contributions from the community.
 Stay tuned for updates as we work to bring these features to life.

-## Contributing

-Contributions are welcome!
-Please read our contributing guidelines (link to guidelines) for how to propose bug fixes, features, and improvements.

 ## License

 Distributed under the MIT License.
 See `LICENSE` for more information.